Inside the Ski Racing Mind: Next Season Starts…NOW!Tweet

 Mental imagery.
-Mental imagery is perhaps the most powerful tool you can use in your mental training during the off-season (I’ll be addressing mental imagery in my final article next week).
+Mental imagery is perhaps the most powerful tool you can use in your mental training during the off-season (see my article from last week).
 Mental imagery, which involves regularly imagining yourself in different training and race situations, is like weight training for the mind, it can strengthen your technical, tactical, competitive, performance, and mental “muscles.”

 Mental imagery can develop all of the different mental areas that impact your training and racing.
 Mental imagery increases motivation because you see yourself skiing well and reaching your goals.
 It builds confidence because you’re seeing yourself succeed and ingraining the images and feelings of skiing your best.
 You improve your intensity and focus because you’re creating actual race scenarios in your mind that require your body to get its ideal intensity and your mind to get focused.